tjhickey724/pythonintro/courses/cs10aBrandeisSum25.md

 We explore photo manipulation using jupyter notebooks in google colab following [this tutorial](https://github.com/tjhickey724/pythonintro/blob/main/code/pa04_images/images.ipynb)

+**Zybook Homework due Tomorrow:**
+Read __Zybook Chapter 24: Additional Labs on Strings__ of the Zybook and complete all of the exercises and labs in Chapter 24.
+Submit a reflection about what you learned on the MLA app.

 ---

 ## L13: Thu 6/26/2025 Review and Practice
 We get more practice with image transforms
 (grey scale, color filter, zoom in, pixelate, ...)

+**Zybook Homework due Tomorrow:**
+Read __Zybook Chapter 25: Additional Labs on Lists and Dictionaries__ of the Zybook and complete all of the exercises and labs in Chapter 25.
+Submit a reflection about what you learned on the MLA app.

 ---